Distributed Real Time Input/Output (DRTIO)¶

 The lower layers of DRTIO are similar to White Rabbit, with the following main differences:

 From ARTIQ kernels, DRTIO channels are used in the same way as local RTIO channels.

-Remote RTIO channels are accessed in the same was as local ones.
-Bits 16-24 of the RTIO channel number are used to select between local RTIO channels or one of the connected DRTIO satellites.
-Bits 0-15 of the RTIO channel number select the channel within one device (local or remote).
+Remote RTIO channels are accessed in the same way as local ones.
+Bits 16-24 of the RTIO channel number define the destination.
+Bits 0-15 of the RTIO channel number select the channel within the destination.

 Real-time and auxiliary packets¶